 Information and support for breastfeeding

-Babies who are breastfed are less likely to have stomach, gut, and chest and ear infections.
+Babies who are breastfed are less likely to have stomach, gut, chest and ear infections, as well as less risk of tooth decay.
 If your family has allergies your baby is less likely to get eczema and asthma if breastfed.
 Breastfed babies are less likely to be overweight which means they are less likely to develop type 2 diabetes.
-It can also benefit mothers as it reduces the risk of developing certain types of ovarian and breast cancers.
+It can also benefit mothers as it reduces the risk of developing certain types of ovarian and breast cancers, cardiovascular (heart) disease and osteoporosis (weak bones) as well as helping them to return to their pre-pregnancy weight faster.

 - The Breastfeeding Network